-We hope this disaster handbook will serve as a tool and resource in 2021 and beyond.
+We hope this disaster handbook will serve as a tool and resource in 2023 and beyond.
 Hard copies of the handbook can be requested by contacting this office.
-Additionally, all components of the handbook are available as individually downloadable files at Nebraska Department of Natural Resources' Digital Desk Reference.
+Additionally, all components of the handbook are available as individually downloadable files at Nebraska Department of Natural Resources' online Digital Desk Reference: https://dnr.nebraska.gov/ floodplain/digital-desk-reference